 T. Andre, K. A. Hummel, A. P. Schoellig, E. Yanmaz, M. Asadpour, C. Bettstetter, P. Grippa, H. Hellwagner, S. Sand, S. Zhang.
 “Application-driven design of aerial communication networks”.
 IEEE Communications Magazine, May 2014.

 S. Hayat, E. Yanmaz, R. Muzaffar.
 “Survey on unmanned aerial vehicle networks for civil applications: A communications viewpoint”.
 IEEE Communications Surveys & Tutorials, quarter 4, 2016.

 E. Yanmaz, R. Kuschnig, C. Bettstetter.
 “Achieving air-ground communications in 802.11 networks with three-dimensional aerial mobility”.
 In Proc.
 IEEE Intern.
 Conf. on Computer Communications (INFOCOM), Turin, Italy, 2013.

 E. Yanmaz, S. Yahyanejad, B. Rinner, H. Hellwagner, C. Bettstetter.
 “Drone networks: Communications, coordination, and sensing”.
 EAI Endorsed Transactions on Mobile Communications and Applications (submitted).

 Hermann Hellwagner and Christian Bettstetter are professors at the University of Klagenfurt in the South of Austria.
 They perform research and teaching in the area of communication and computer networks with emphasis on multimedia and wireless mobile systems.

-This essay was also published at Dronehub K, where you can leave comments or simply let us know whether you liked it.
 Update: This work will be presented at the 2017 Networking Conference (TNC) in Linz.